 If there is one thing people don’t like when it comes to surfing the Web, it is a slow website.
 Contrary to popular beliefs, one of the things that makes a website slow is images.
 Lots of websites suffer from this, especially stores, and eCommerce websites due to the single fact that they contain a high volume of images.
 Some site owners usually go as far as to reduce the size of the images by compressing them, but this doesn’t solve the glaring issue at hand.
 Adding a lazy load effect can solve this problem.

 It is because of this reason, website owners and webmasters should prioritize optimizing images.
-So, the big question is how they would achieve that, and make their pages load faster irrespective of the number of images on it?
-Well, this is where Lazy load effect comes into play.
+So, the big question is how they would achieve that, and make their pages load faster irrespective of the number of images on them?
+Well, this is where the Lazy load effect comes into play.

 Why Lazy Load Images in WordPress?

 The truth is that people don’t like slow sites and pages.
 We cannot stress how vital page loading speed is to conversion and overall customer satisfaction.

 One of the significant causes of slow-loading sites or pages is images.
 The more images you have on your page, the more it will take time to load.
 If you care about the overall performance of your website, you must look for ways to increase the loading speed of your site.
 And there’s no better way to do that than by implementing Lazy Load for images on your site.

 How Does Lazy Loading for Images Work?

 The working principle of laziness is quite interesting.
 Rather than loading all the images on your page at once, the Lazy Load effect downloads the specific images that will be shown on users’ screens and then uses a stock or placeholder image for any other unimportant image.
 When a user scrolls through your page, your site automatically loads only the images that are visible in the user’s browsing window.